isabella232/laravel-share-dialog-docs/docs/gettingStarted.md

    A share-dialog folder containing Vue.js components will be created in your resources directory.
 You can now easily customise your share-dialog's Vuejs components 🚀

-4. Execute this command to migrate Bouncer migrations and the new_users_share_dialog table:
+4. Execute this command to migrate Bouncer migrations and the new_users_share_dialog table present in the package:

    ```jsx
    php artisan migrate